Adult growth hormone deficiency (AGHD)

 Missed dose

-Patients who forget a dose are advised to inject somapacitan upon discovery as soon as possible, within 3 days after the missed dose, and then resume their usual once-weekly dosing schedule.
+Patients who miss a dose are advised to inject once-weekly somapacitan upon discovery as soon as possible, within 3 days after the missed dose, and then resume their usual once-weekly dosing schedule.
 If more than 3 days have passed, the dose should be skipped and the next dose should be administered on the regularly scheduled day.
 If two or more doses have been missed, the dose should be resumed on the regularly scheduled day.

 Changing the dosing day